-7.7 Calculation of Block Subsidy, Funding Streams, and Founders' Reward
+7.7 Calculation of Block Subsidy and Founders' Reward

-§ 3.9 'Block Subsidy, Funding Streams, and Founders' Reward' on p.
-18 defines the block subsidy, miner subsidy, Founders' Reward, and funding streams.
+§ 3.9 'Block Subsidy and Founders' Reward' on p.
+18 defines the block subsidy, miner subsidy, and Founders' Reward.
 Their amounts in zatoshi are calculated from the block height using the formulae below.